 To obtain a copy of your medical records New West Physicians requires a HIPAA compliant Authorization Release Form (PDF).
 You must identify what information that you would like and to whom they are to be sent to, along with your full name, current address, date of birth, daytime telephone number and legal signature.
 Please allow up to three weeks from the date the request is made by the office to receive your records.
 According to Colorado state statues, there is a charge for copies of medical records.
 However, if your records are being sent to another provider for continuity of care, there is no charge.

-Yes, click here (PDF) to review a copy of our most recent Utilization Management notification.
+Yes, please find a copy of our most recent Utilization Management notification (PDF).

-To help you understand more about the Affordable Care Act, please click here (PDF) for detailed information.
+To help you understand more, here is a copy of the Affordable Care Act (PDF)

 New West Physicians has been practicing patient-centered care since our inception in 1994; long before 2007 when the terminology was formalized by Joint Principles of the Patient-Centered Medical Home.
-To learn more about what Medical Home means to New West Physicians and to our patients ,click here (PDF) and en español click here (PDF) .
-To learn more about the PCMH™ certifying agency, NCQA Patient-Centered Medical Home, click here (PDF).
+Find out more about what Medical Home means to New West Physicians and to our patients (PDF) and en español (PDF).